alexwlchan/alexwlchan.net/src/notes/2018/2018-11-12-replace-parts-of-an-image.md

 ---
-layout: til
+layout: note
 title: "Replace black/white parts of an image with ImageMagick"
 date: 2018-11-12 09:09:23 +00:00
-tags:
-  - imagemagick
-old_syntax_highlighting: true
+topic: Images and videos
 ---

 Replace white sections of an image with transparency: